quanvuong/deep_learning_tips_and_tricks/README.md

 You'll want to add `output.slurm` to your `.gitignore` file.

 A really handy feature of SLURM is [job array](https://slurm.schedmd.com/job_array.html).
-It allows you to run identical version of your script with different environment variable.
-Super useful for parameter tuning or average results over seeds.
+It allows you to run identical version of your script with different environment variables.
+This is super useful for parameter tuning or average results over seeds.

 To use job array, add this to your slurm text file: